Fadl al-Sha'irah: Life

-Born in al-Yamama (now in Bahrain), Fadl was brought up in ʻAbbasid Basra, (now in Iraq).
-Her brothers sold her to a leading officer of the Caliphate, and he gave her to Caliph Al-Mutawakkil (r.
+Born in al-Yamama (now in Saudi Arabia), Fadl was brought up in Abbasid Basra, (now in Iraq).
+She was from the Abd al-Qays tribe.
+Her brothers sold her to Muhammad ibn al-Faraj al-Rukhkhaji, a leading officer of the Caliphate, and he gave her to Caliph al-Mutawakkil (r.
 847–861).

 Fadl became a prominent figure in the court.
-According to ibn Annadim, a bibliographer (died 1047), Fadl's diwan extended to twenty pages.
-Her pupils included the singer Farida.
+According to Ibn Annadim, a bibliographer (died 1047), Fadl's diwan extended to twenty pages.
+Her pupils included the singer Faridah.

-Fadl was the concubine of Al-Mutawakkil.
-She was a poet, born in Al-Yamamah.
-She was from the Abd al-Qays tribe.
-She was purchased by Muhammad ibn al-Faraj al-Rukhkhaji, who gave her to Al-Mutawakkil.
+When Fadl was brought to before al-Mutawakkil the very day she had been given to him, al-Mutawakkil asked her, "Are you really a poet"?

+She replied: Those who buy and sell me all say so.

+He laughed and said "Recite some of your poetry to us" and she recited following verses:

+The rightly guided Ruler acceded in the year three and thirty.